Leonardo Bonucci: Return to Juventus

 After Chiellini suffered an anterior cruciate ligament injury at the beginning of the 2019–20 season, Bonucci captained Juventus in his absence.
 In November 2019, he signed a new contract with the club, running until 2024.

 On 20 September 2020, Bonucci scored in Juventus's opening match of the 2020–21 season, a 3–0 home win over Sampdoria in Serie A. On 20 November 2021, Bonucci scored his first brace in his career in a 2–0 win against Lazio through two penalties.

 Bonucci was appointed Juventus's new captain for the 2022–23 season.
 On 11 May 2023, he became the sixth player in the history of the club to reach 500 appearances alongside Juve legends Alessandro Del Piero, Gaetano Scirea, Giorgio Chiellini, Giuseppe Furino, and Gianluigi Buffon.
-Six days later, he announced he would retire when his contract expired in 2024.
+Six days later, he announced he would retire when his contract would expire in 2024.
 Following the end of the 2022–23 season, it was reported on 13 July that new director Cristiano Giuntoli personally informed Bonucci that he would not be part of the club's plans among other players for the next season.

 Union Berlin

 On 1 September 2023, after having been excluded from the first team roster of Juventus, Bonucci signed for German club Union Berlin.
-On 12 September, it was reported that Bonucci would sue his former club Juventus for damages, related to not providing adequate training conditions in pre-season which affected the player's image.
+On 12 September, it was reported that Bonucci would sue Juventus for damages, related to not providing adequate training conditions in pre-season which affected the player's image.
 On 20 September, he made his debut at the club by starting in a 1–0 away defeat to Real Madrid in the Champions League, which was also his club's first ever match in the competition.
 Three days later, he played his first Bundesliga match, in which he conceded a penalty in a match which ended in a 2–0 home defeat against Hoffenheim.
 On 7 October, he scored his first goal for the club via penalty in a 4–2 loss against Borussia Dortmund.
-Bonucci announced his departure from the club on 11 January 2024.
+Bonucci announced his departure from the club by mutual consent on 11 January 2024.